Sri Lankan cricket team against Pakistan in the UAE in 2013–14

 The Sri Lanka and Pakistan national cricket teams toured the United Arab Emirates (UAE) from 11 December 2013 to 20 January 2014.
 The tour included three Tests, five One Day Internationals (ODIs) and two Twenty20 Internationals (T20I) between Sri Lanka and Pakistan.
+Pakistan won the ODI series 3–2, while the Test and T20I series were both drawn 1–1.